mbahgatTech/Shell/README.md

 ## Download & Run Information
 - Clone the repository into your local POSIX machine.
+- Add your preferred startup commands to the .CIS3110_profile file.
+- Copy the .CIS3110_profile to your home directory.
+- You can also copy the .CIS3110_history file to your home directory but the shell creates one anyway if it doesn't exist.
 - Launch your terminal and make sure your current working directory is where you downloaded this folder.
 Use cd <dirpath>.
 - Run the "make" command in your terminal to generate the executable "myShell".
 - Run the progam using "./myShell" command.